uqlibrary/technology-training/Git/GitHub/GitHub_intro.md

 Instead of viewing your version history as a series of documents with different changes (e.g. thesis_final.pdf, thesis_final_1.pdf, etc.), Git views your **document as a compilation, or a stack, of different changes through time**.
 This means that you can go back in time to view each change as it was commited to the main document.

 When we commit a change, it writes that change to the branch of our repository that we choose to, in this case, that is called `main`.
 This means that if you want to do some experimenting with your code, you can instead commit it to an `experimental` branch so that you don't break your main code while you play.
+If you want more info about Branching, I have provided a link at the bottom of this document.

 > Before commiting your changes, it's best practice to briefly describe your changes.